Softening

 • The power cord (transformer) needs to be plugged into a 110V continuous live outlet.
 The unit comes with a 10 foot power cord.

-If you’re asking yourself, “where does a water softener go?”, it’s time to do a bit of investigating around your home.
+If you’re asking where a water softener goes, it’s time to do a bit of investigating around your home.
 On the other hand, if you have a general understanding of how to plumb a water softener, you can quickly identify the most effective location.

 Every installation scenario is different, but some general plumbing requirements for installation include: